-Belgian blogger and influencer Zoë Fellows started her journey on Youtube making music videos.
-Because of her love for fashion, she started creating fashion content on her channel.
-The great response led her to create her blog to complement her videos and she soon discovered her love for writing, what brought her to her major in journalism.
+Belgian blogger and influencer, Zoë Fellows, started her journey on Youtube making music videos.
+Because of her love for fashion, she started creating fashion related content on her channel.
+The great response led her to create her blog to complement her videos.
+Soon, she discovered her love for writing and this led her to major in journalism.

 Do you see blogging as an art?

 It is definitely a form of art in some ways because to have a successful blog you need to be extremely creative and innovative.
 The time some bloggers spend on creating amazing visuals and inspiring texts is incredible.

 I acquired a lot of useful skill at university and learned more about the industry.
 I also got the opportunity to study fashion journalism in the United Kingdom which is where I learned the most valuable things.